-Spence is Associate Professor of History at Cornerstone University, Grand Rapids, Michigan.
-He is originally from Suffolk, England.
-He graduated high school from Sudbury Upper School and then worked for a year on the pastoral team of a local church.
-A first generation college student, he next studied for a B.A. in History at Corpus Christi College, University of Oxford.
+Dr. Martin Spence is an associate professor of history at Cornerstone University.
+Originally from Suffolk, England, he graduated high school from Sudbury Upper School and then worked for a year on the pastoral team of a local church.
+A first-generation college student, he next studied for a B.A. in History at Corpus Christi College, University of Oxford.
 After a break working at Coventry Cathedral's Centre for International Reconciliation, he returned to Oxford to complete his graduate studies.
 His doctoral dissertation examined the prophecy movement in the nineteenth-century British church.

 In Oxford, he taught history classes for the University and for the Council for Christian Colleges and Universities semester abroad program.
 Before coming to Cornerstone, Spence spent three years in Glasgow, Scotland, teaching history at International Christian College, a multi-denominational Evangelical college.

 He is married to Molly and they have two children.

 Spence teaches World Civilization and European History classes.

 - Article on Billy Graham chosen by editors of Journal of 20th Century British History (OUP) as among the top ten articles published in the twenty-five year history of the journal, 2015

 - Scouloudi Publication Award, Institute of Historical Research, 2014

 - Scouloudi Research Award, Institute of Historical Research, 2013

 - Senior Scholarship, Corpus Christi College, University of Oxford, 2006–2007